-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Local Transport Plan 3 (LTP) 2013-2015 Corporate 2013 Sets out the Council's strategy for supporting economic growth, social inclusion and reducing the environmental impacts of transport, as well as the program of investment for the period April 2013 to April 2015. the plan period.
-The document includes three key objectives, one which seeks to maintain access for rural residents and people without access to a car.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Local Transport Plan (LTP) 2013-2015 Corporate 2013 Sets out the Council's strategy for supporting economic growth, social inclusion and reducing the environmental impacts of transport, as well as the program of investment for the period April 2013 to April 2015.
+The document includes three key objectives, one of which seeks to maintain access for rural residents and people without access to a car.
 Intrinsic to this is the retention of a 'core network' of bus services which focus on journeys between Hereford and the market towns, along with main transport corridors close to larger rural settlements.
 To this end, the strategy aims to increase the number of bus users by 1.3% (4,700 journeys) by 2015.
-Air Climate factors Population and human health The LTP does not explore current transport issues in the Dorstone Neighbourhood Area, but any new development proposed through the NDP should seek to reduce the environmental impacts of transport.
+Air Climatic factors Population The LTP does not explore current transport issues in the Whitbourne neighbourhood area, but any new development proposed through the NDP should seek to reduce the environmental impacts of transport.
 Malvern Hills AONB Management Plan 2009- 2014 Corporate 2009 Identifies the issues and challenges facing the special features of the area and contains 24 guiding principles and 46 strategic objectives which will help address them.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Dorstone Neighbourhood Area is not within or adjacent to the Malvern Hills AONB.
+To conserve and enhance the special and unique qualities of the landscape in which the AONB currently occupies.
+Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The Neighbourhood Area only adjoins the AONB, but will need to take account of any cross boundary issues and include relevant policies where necessary.